bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-15-the-truth-seeking.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 34</span></h3>
-<p>The ultimate life understands that truth-seeking is not about winning arguments or proving superiority but about understanding reality more accurately to make better decisions and solve problems more effectively.</p>
+<p>Joa understands that truth-seeking is not about winning arguments or proving superiority but about understanding reality more accurately to make better decisions and solve problems more effectively.</p>
 </div>

 <div class="verse">